tfrizzell/duthie-bot/README.md

       * waivers     - announces any players placed on or claimed off waivers that match your league and/or team filters

 # LEAGUE (required)
   To register a watcher with Duthie Bot, you must specify a supported league from LeagueGaming.com.
 Duthie Bot does not support leagueless watchers at this time.
 To specify a league, simply enter the league's id or name found on LeagueGaming.com.
-For a list of valid leagues, see -lg list leagues.
+For a list of valid leagues, see -duthie list leagues.

   If specifying a league by name, be sure to wrap it in quotes (ex: "LGHL PSN") or remove any spaces (ex: LGHLPSN).

 # TEAM (optional)
   The team argument is optional for all types except games.
 Duthie Bot does not support teamless game watchers.
 To specify a team, simply enter the team's id or name found on LeagueGaming.com.
-For a list of valid teams, see -lg list teams.
+For a list of valid teams, see -duthie list teams.

   If specifying a team by name, be sure to wrap it in quotes (ex: "Columbus Blue Jackets") or remove any spaces (ex: ColumbusBlueJackets).